Find Affordable College Courses

 The colleges and universities below are the most popular for liberal arts / sciences and humanities majors pursuing an online bachelor's degree.

-Our 2023 rankings named Morehead State University the most popular online school in Kentucky for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the town of Morehead, Morehead State University is a public college with a medium-sized student population.
+Our analysis found Morehead State University to be the most popular school for liberal arts / sciences and humanities students who want to pursue an online bachelor’s degree in Kentucky.
+Located in the remote town of Morehead, Morehead State University is a public college with a moderately-sized student population.

 Of the 145 students majoring in liberal arts / sciences and humanities at Morehead State University, 33% are male and 67% are female.